SoleilUmwiza92/PortfolioS3/LearningOutcomes.md

 or

-Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).
+Business processes needed for the success of your software development project (e.g. product release, market release, financial assurance).

 ## 8\.
 You act in a **professional manner** during software development and learning.